When a Bear Market Interrupts Your Plans for Retirement

 Please note that this is an overly simplified example and every household is different.
 The purpose of this exercise is to start a conversation within your household of how the recent market downturns may affect your upcoming plans for retirement.
 The best way to have a sense of confidence in your options is to work with a CERTIFIED FINANCIAL PLANNER™ to review and understand your current situation and your options.

-The financial planners at Smith & Howard Wealth Management can work with you to make sound recommendations so that you can be confident in your financial decisions.
+The financial planners at Smith and Howard Wealth Management can work with you to make sound recommendations so that you can be confident in your financial decisions.
 Our financial planners are salaried and avoid conflicts of interest because our firm only provides fee-based investment management.
 Our investment officers manage portfolios to use interest income from bonds and dividends from stocks to provide needed cash and work with low volatility assets to bridge the gap while equities recover.
 They also use periods of market volatility to rebalance assets and identify assets that are undervalued and present attractive buying opportunities.

-If you have questions, please reach out to Jeff M. Brandon, CFP® or Michael Mueller, CFP® at Smith & Howard Wealth Management to discuss your situation or to develop a comprehensive financial plan to thoroughly analyze your situation.
+If you have questions, please reach out to Jeff M. Brandon, CFP® or Michael Mueller, CFP® at Smith and Howard Wealth Management to discuss your situation or to develop a comprehensive financial plan to thoroughly analyze your situation.
 (Note: this article was updated 4/23/2020)

 Subscribe to our newsletter to get inside access to timely news, trends and insights from Smith and Howard Wealth Management.